MeexReay/repeating-mod/README.md

 - fix "Crashes the game when leaving world while record is replaying"
 - record gui mouse clicks and key pressing
 - create new preview.gif
+- copy file to record list when import
 - practice mode like in geometry dash for parkours

 ## How to build